Bhoomika-B/Top_mentor_Assignments/README.md

 # ASSIGNMENT 2 :

-Preparing a dashboard by analyzing the Top Mentor Travel Agents Dataset
+Preparing a dashboard by analyzing the Top Mentor Travel Agents Dataset and Life in the Roller coaster data

 Tool used: MS-Excel